Skip to main content

 Deterministic estimate: Path 1 most-likely total = 3+7+3 = 13 days.
 Path 2 = 2+5+3 = 10 days.
 Critical path is A→B→E at 13 days.

-Action: The deterministic plan says 13 days; the P90 says 21 days.
-Quote 18 days (P80) to the stakeholder with a note that 21 days is the downside.
-De-risk Task B first — can the backend build be split into two smaller tasks with tighter bounds?
+Action: The deterministic plan says 13 days.
+The P90 says 21 days.
+Quote 18 days (P80) to the stakeholder with a note that 21 days is the downside if Task B hits its pessimistic case.
+If the contract has a hard deadline, negotiate the 21-day version with explicit acknowledgment that it’s the 90% confidence number, not the typical case.

 Sources

-PMI — Schedule Risk Analysis With Monte Carlo Simulation: PERT-based schedule risk quantification methodology for project managers.
+PMI, Schedule Risk Analysis With Monte Carlo Simulation.
+PERT-based schedule risk quantification methodology for project managers.

-Harvard Business Review — Delusions of Success: Why project estimates are systematically optimistic and how simulation corrects the bias.
+Harvard Business Review, Delusions of Success.
+Why project estimates are systematically optimistic and how simulation corrects the bias.

 Frequently Asked Questions